lovelaced/lovelaced.github.io/_posts/2015-09-01-videophone.md

  `# chroot . /bin/bash`

 And then, after all that, this should get you into a bash shell where you can have all the fun you'd like.
-Personally, I installed a tiling window manager, thought I have yet to test it with a keyboard.
+Personally, I installed a tiling window manager, though I have yet to test it with a keyboard.

 ![ACN Iris 3000, rice edition](/assets/vone1.jpg)